 Disclaimer: The list of documents required for vehicle registration may vary from one city to another.
 For instance, rent agreement is not accepted as a valid address proof in Delhi.
 You can check with the local RTO about the documents acceptable for vehicle registration.

-Road tax - Payment of road tax is one of the major aspects of the registration process.
-If your dealer has already charged for the road tax, you must collect a demand draft from the dealer for the correct tax amount.
+Road tax?- Payment of road tax is one of the major aspects of the registration process.
+If your dealer has already charged for the road tax, you must collect the receipt from the dealer for the correct tax amount.
 This must be submitted to the RTO along with other registration documents.

 In addition to the charges mentioned here, there might be some additional charges associated with registration.
 Make sure that you have some extra money if the charges exceed your expected amount.
 For road tax, the percentage of amount charged varies from one city to another.
 Check the RTO’s website to know the exact percentage.
 You can also check with an official in the RTO to calculate the exact road tax amount.

 Step 1: Visit the RTO with all the documents mentioned above.
 Make sure that the application form and other forms (Form 21, 22, 34, etc.) are filled at home before you visit the RTO.
+These applications can be downloaded from the RTO website of the respective states.
 Also, make sure that you have the demand draft for the road tax payable.

 Step 2: Once you have all the required documents, you can visit the local RTO in your city or town and submit the vehicle registration form along with all the documents.
 Also, pay the charges in the respective counters.
 It is better to have at least two photocopies of all documents mentioned in the list.